 The only downside of FIRE’s (no longer very) secret motto is that, in the event that one day we do in fact drive this bus into a wall, the snarky, grave-dancing headlines will practically write themselves.
 But again, if it's for the right reasons, we will proudly lay flowers and light candles at the crash site and consider it a job well done.

-In the next post of this short series, I'll write about some of the other lessons I have learned over the years regarding how a free speech organization can remain principled in the face of public scorn, donor pressure, and the chaos of the culture war.
+In the next post of this short series, I'll write about some of the other lessons I have learned over the years regarding how a free speech organization can remain principled in the face of public scorn, donor pressure, and the chaos of the culture war — beginning with Lesson 2: Promote and preserve viewpoint diversity.

 SHOT FOR THE ROAD